 The pre-notification template provides language for notifying customers of the PFAS testing initiative.
 Language could be used in a variety of formats such as a press release, newsletter, letter, email, however the company communicates best with customers.

 Letter templates that notify customers of the sample results, what the results mean and the water suppliers next steps on the matter.
-There are three letters based on the range results may fall in and the recommendations provided by MDEQ.
+There are three letters based on the range results may fall in and the recommendations provided by EGLE.

 Greater than 70 MDHHS Advice Letter

-The Michigan Department of Health and Human Services will provide you with a letter containing the department's human health advisement if results are greater than 70 ppt for PFOA and PFOS, two of the PFAS compounds, individually or combined.
+The Michigan Department of Health and Human Services (MDHHS) will provide you with a letter containing the department's human health advisement if results are greater than 70 ppt for PFOA and PFOS, two of the PFAS compounds, individually or combined.
 This letter may not be modified.
 It is not required you distribute this letter.